18F/handbook/_pages/tools/slack/external-collaboration.md

 Contractors' level of access will be determined by the Contracting Officer (CO).
 By default, **contractors who are "embedded" in TTS (working on TTS projects most or full-time) can be added as full members using their GSA emails.
 Other collaborators should be added as single or multi-channel guests** as appropriate.
 See [contractors]({{site.baseurl}}/contractors/) for general information.
 [Request guest access through GSA IT](https://gsa.servicenowservices.com/sp?id=sc_category&sys_id=f9874e76db5003400dc9ff621f96190d&catalog_id=e0d08b13c3330100c8b837659bba8fb4).

-TTS collaborators within GSA may be added as full Slack members at the discretion of the TTS director.
+TTS collaborators within GSA may be added as full Slack members.
 Examples might include the Chief Information Officer or FAS Commissioner.
-Ask in [#admins-slack](https://gsa-tts.slack.com/messages/admins-slack) if you'd like to add someone to this category.
+If you'd like to add someone to this category ask the TTS @tech-portfolio before making this request in [#admins-slack](https://gsa-tts.slack.com/messages/admins-slack).

 ### Dedicated channels